AndyB-WHG/e-volve-retail/README.md

     - Clicking the image from within the 'Product Detail' page opens a new tab to display an even larger version of the image.

 * As a shopper I want to be able to store my selections in a shopping trolley and be able to alter my selections as necessary.
-    - Users can add products to a Shopping Bag from within the 'Product Detail' page, via the 'Add to Shopping Bag' button.
-The button changes colour on hover to highlight it's functionality to the user.
+    - User can add products to a 'Shopping Bag' from within the 'Product Detail' page, via the 'Add to Shopping Bag' button.
+    - Shopping Bag button changes colour on hover to highlight it's functionality to the user.

-    - The shopping bag can be accessed directly via the Navbar and the pop-up messages which appear following additions to the shopping bag.
+    - Shopping bag accessed directly via the Navbar.
+Pop-up messages appear following additions to the shopping bag.

-    - From within the Shopping Bag, quantities can be easily amended and products removed entirely using 'Change Quantity' and 'Remove Item' buttons.
+    - From within the Shopping Bag, quantities can be amended and products removed entirely using 'Change Quantity' and 'Remove Item' buttons.

 * As a shopper I want clear notifications each time I add, remove or alter items in my shopping trolley.

-    -
+    - Pop-up messages appear at top right of the screen beneath the shopping bag confirming:
+        - additions to the shopping bag
+        - deletion of items from within the shopping bag
+        - change of quantity from within the shopping bag

 * As a shopper I want to be able to make secure credit card payments for the items I've chosen including relavant delivery address details.

+    - Orders are recorded to the users account.
+Payments are validated and processed via the 'Stripe' application.

 * As a returning shopper I want to be able to create my own account in order to save my personal and delivery details.

+    - Via the 'User' icon on the Navbar users are able to:
+        - Register new accounts
+        - Login to accounts to view pesonal details and delivery addresses
+        - Logout of accounts

 * As a returning shopper, I want to be able to see details of previous orders I've placed.

+    - Users are able to log in to their account and see a ful list of previous orders.
+Clicking an order displays the original order confirmation including:
+        - date of order
+        - times of order
+        - delivery addresse
+        - items ordered
+        - order number.

 * As a returning shopper with an account, I want my shopping bag to remain saved for as long as I stay logged in to my account.

 * As an Admin Superuser I want to be able to view and make changes to products, orders or user account details as and when necessary by logging in via my Superuser account.